0x192/Bash-Android-Debloater/README.md

 # Universal Android Debloater

-**DISCLAIMER** : I am not responsible for thermonuclear war, you getting fired because you broke the alarm app or for anything that could happen to your phone actually.
+**DISCLAIMER** : Use this script at you own risk.
+I am not responsible for anything that could happen to you.
+Don't eat it tho.
+It is not comestible.

 But don't worry.
-This script *should* be safe as long as you only use my debloat lists and the stable release.
-If not, the worse thing you can do is preventing an essential system process to be loaded during boot thus causing an unfortunate bootloop.
-After about 5 failed system boots, the phone will automatically boot into recovery mode and you'll have to perform a FACTORY RESET.
+This script *should* be safe as long as you only use my default debloat lists and the last stable release.
+The worse thing which can happen is preventing an essential system process to be loaded during boot thus causing an unfortunate bootloop.
+After about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.

 In any case, you can NOT brick your device with this script !
 That's the main thing, right ? :smiley: